-We request that applicants who plan to attend the Bidders' Conference, RSVP by email with their name, title, and name of their agency/organization.
+We request that applicants that plan to attend the Bidders' Conference in person RSVP by email with the name of their organization and the number of individuals that will be attending.
+This will help us in planning and preparing the materials that will be needed.

-EMAIL RSVP to: Prop64_Grant23@bscc.ca.gov.
+EMAIL RSVP to: Prop64\Grant@bscc.ca.gov